 - The modules will be available in six languages (English, German, Dutch, Italian, French, Polish) with materials and activities being adapted to different contexts across Europe.

-- The modules will be made available throughout 2022.
-We will release a first test module already in 2021.
+- The modules will be made available throughout 2023.
+We released the first module in February 2022.